-The Daily Bulletin is available every school day to each family via E-mail from the Principal's Office.
-If your computer is not on the mailing list, please contact the school and request to be added to the daily service.
+The Daily Bulletin is available every school day to each family via E-mail from the CAO's Office.
+If your email is not on the mailing list, please contact the school and request to be added to the daily service.
+The Sacred Heart website also has important information that can be accessed at www.fcsacredheart.org